-The Earl and Countess of Carnavon wish to commemorate the end of the First World War and to remember those who gave their lives in a war that devastated Europe and caused loss and grief on an unimaginable scale.
+The Earl and Countess of Carnavon commemorated the end of the First World War and remembered those who gave their lives in a war that devastated Europe and caused loss and grief on an unimaginable scale.

-This operating theatre and field hospital will be recreated to give a sense of what it was like at the time, with the hospital to take up station next to a modern version erected by Médecins Sans Frontieres.
-Overhead, the Tiger-9 flying team will roar past while cream teas are being served on the lawns as guests attempt to learn the Charleston with the Gatsby Guys and Girls.
+This operating theatre and field hospital were recreated to give a sense of what it was like at the time, with the hospital to take up station next to a modern version erected by Médecins Sans Frontieres.
+Overhead, the Tiger-9 flying team roared past while cream teas were served on the lawns as guests attempted to learn the Charleston with the Gatsby Guys and Girls.

 The focus of the weekend was to raise money for people who are still facing heartbreaking hardships through the ravages of war and to remember all those who sacrificed their lives for the good of the country.